December 2, 2019

 6 For though I would desire to glory, I shall not be a fool; for I will say the truth: but now I forbear, lest any man should think of me above that which he seeth me to be, or that he heareth of me.
 7 And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
 (II Corinthians 12:6-7)

 God knows us.
 He knows our inclinations, especially if we are young men in the Lord and tend to come up against Him harder after we have tasted His good things (Psalm 34:8).
-Young men have been through enough cycles of Laodiceans glory to glory and there is a tendency to start thinking “more highly” of ourselves “than we ought,” Romans 12:3, which is given as a caution to us just before the Holy Spirit's grace gifts are listed.
+Young men have been through enough grace cycles of Laodiceans' glory to glory to experience some of God's power and insight, and there is a tendency to start thinking “more highly” of ourselves “than we ought,” Romans 12:3.
+This is given as a caution to us in Romans 12:3 just before the Holy Spirit's grace gifts are listed.

 29 The glory of young men is their strength: and the beauty of old men is the gray head.
 (Proverbs 20:29)